jimsihk/codespace-oke-k8s/README.md

 # GitHub Codespace for Oracle Cloud Container Engine for Kubernete

-This repo boostrap a GitHub Codespace with necessary softwares for interacting with Oracle Cloud Container Engine (OKE) for Kubernetes:
+This repo bootstraps a GitHub Codespace with necessary softwares for interacting with Oracle Cloud Container Engine for Kubernetes (OKE):
 - oci cli
 - git
 - kubectl

+This could also be used for interacting with other resoruces on Oracle Cloud.

 ## Pre-requsite
 1. Create an Oracle Cloud account